YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 Changing this flag does not correct or cause database damage.
 When CORRUPT_FILE is set to TRUE, the DSE DUMP command displays a message like the following:

 .. parsed-literal::
-   %GTM-W-DBFLCORRP, /home/gtmnode1/mumps.dat Header indicates database file is corrupt
+   %YDB-W-DBFLCORRP, /home/gtmnode1/mumps.dat Header indicates database file is corrupt

 .. note::
    After a CHANGE -FILEHEADER -CORRUPT=TRUE, the file is unavailable to future YottaDB access other than DSE.
 Under normal conditions, there should never be a need to change this flag manually.
 A MUPIP SET -PARTIAL_BYPASS_RECOV sets this flag to false.